Beam-Dump Ceiling and Its Experimental Implication: The Case of a Portable Experiment: Benchmark study

 The three benchmark beam facilities and their key specifications are summarized in Table~\ref{tab:beams}.
+The default bunch rate (henceforth denoted by $R_b^\star$) can be calculated from PoT/bunch in this table.
+For PIP-II, a range of bunch repetition rates is possible~\cite{Ainsworth:2021ahm}, but we assume 100 MHz for illustration.
+SPS features a slow beam spill of $4\times 10^{13}$ protons over 1.2 seconds.
+We assume that the beam is extracted in bunches evenly spaced at 200~MHz~\cite{SHiP:2021nfo}, corresponding to $1.7\times 10^5$ PoT per bunch.
+By contrast, the proton beams are dumped to the LHC-dump 2,756 times per day, with $2.2\times 10^{11}$ PoT per bunch~\cite{Maestre:2021ajm}.
+This corresponds to a yearly exposure of $1.1 \times 10^{17}$ PoT assuming a 50\% duty factor.

 The photon flux expected in each of the beam facilities is estimated using \texttt{GEANT4}~\cite{GEANT4:2002zbu}.
 We assume a tungsten dump for the three beam facilities for comparison purposes, but our conclusions do not depend on the choice of the dump as long as the material is the same.
 The selected target lengths are 1~meter (PIP-II), 1.2~meters (SPS), and 1.2~meters (LHC-dump), and our simulation shows that the mean photon production positions are at $\sim 5$~cm, $\sim 15$~cm, and $\sim 20$~cm after $E_{\gamma,{\rm cut}}$ in Table~\ref{tab:beams}, respectively.
-We then envision a similar experimental setup as in the DAMSA proposal~\cite{Jang:2022tsp}; a certain length of vacuum decay chamber follows from the beam-target system and an electromagnetic calorimeter (ECAL) is placed downstream of the decay chamber.
-We further assume a 100-MeV photon energy threshold and a 1$^\circ$ angular resolution of the detector although the detailed ECAL capabilities nearly unaffect our conclusions.
+We then envision a similar experimental setup as in the DAMSA proposal~\cite{Jang:2022tsp}: a certain length of vacuum decay chamber follows from the beam-target system and an electromagnetic calorimeter (ECAL) is placed downstream of the decay chamber.
+We further assume a 100 MeV photon energy threshold and a 1$^\circ$ angular resolution of the detector although the detailed ECAL capabilities hardly affect our conclusions.
 Finally, we follow the same data analysis scheme and beam-related-neutron-induced background suppression strategy as explicated in Ref.~\cite{Jang:2022tsp}.